Is the RED Komodo inching closer to its final release?

 - Cost will be around $5000

 While autofocus was planned for Komodo, the video confirms the display will be touchscreen and will integrate phase detection autofocus.
-The Komodo will be RED's first camera with autofocus, which may not seem like a big deal to some, but adding autofocus to REDCODE RAW is going to make this camera interesting.
-Building an autofocus system from the ground up can't be easy, so I can see why Land mentioned RED still has miles to go.
+The Komodo will be RED's first camera with PDAF, which may not seem like a big deal to some, but adding autofocus to REDCODE RAW is going to make this camera interesting.
+Building an autofocus system from the ground up can't be easy, so we can see why Land mentioned RED still has miles to go.

 You can also see in the images above the icons for Komodo's dual battery system, the wireless video module, and that its 6K will be a 17:9 aspect ratio, similar to Canon EOS C500 MK II.
-Not sure why the dual battery system is not being talked about more, but I think it's a great feature.
+Not sure why the dual battery system is not being talked about more, but we think it's a great feature.
 One battery to power the camera, another to power accessories through D-tap.
 Hot-swappable without powering down.
 All solid features if part of the release.